Lafayette and West Lafayette's Brazilian Waxing Specialist

 ♦ Protocol you ask? ♦

 Don't freak out too much, I am a licensed professional.
 My goal is make you as comfortable as possible.
 A consultation will be performed before hand to go over your intake form and you will tell me exactly what you need.
 I will provide you with a towel and you will be asked to remove your clothing from below the belt.
 I know, try not to feel uncomfortable, I'm here to help.
 You will then lay on a nice heated bed, get into position, then it’s wax on, wax off!
 This procedure is continued until all hair is removed or your desired shaped is created.
 Wax remover and a soothing product are applied afterwards.
-In about 15 minutes or less (guys, about 15-20) your secret no-no area will be bare and ready to go.
+In about 15 minutes or less, your secret no-no area will be bare and ready to go.

 ♦ How long before the hair grows back? ♦